lachlandeer/2019-02-zurich-material/sections/content.md

 bash -x do-errors.sh NENE*[AB].txt
 ```
 <!-- What is the output showing you?
 Which line is responsible for the error? -->

+## Solution

+The -x flag causes bash to run in debug mode.
+This prints out each command as it is run, which will help you to locate errors.
+In this example, we can see that echo isn't printing anything.
+We have made a typo in the loop variable name, and the variable datfile doesn't exist, hence returning an empty string.